Why a Bengali play about Nazi Germany is back: ‘If we don’t speak up, the times will get much worse’

 Now, smack in the middle of the Bengal assembly elections, Mephisto is back on the stage in Kolkata to “remind people of how authoritarian fascist rule can destroy the fabric of a country, and what the role of an artist can be in this situation”, Mukhopadhyay told Scroll.in during rehearsals.

-The central question posed by Mann’s novel – should artists speak to power or allow themselves to be co-opted – makes Mephisto resonate far beyond its original setting in Nazi Germany, Mukhopadhyay said.
+The central question posed by Mann’s novel – should artists speak to power or allow themselves to be co-opted – makes Mephisto resonate far beyond its original setting in Nazi-era Germany, Mukhopadhyay said.

 Mephisto follows Hendrik Hoefgen, who runs a Bolshevik theatre group in 1920s Germany but later switches sides and ingratiates himself with the Nazis.
 Hoefgen’s on-stage portrayal of Mephistopheles in Johann Wolfgang von Goethe’s Faust earns him accolades, but he eventually realises that he has turned into Faust himself – a puppet of the Mephistophelian Nazis.